 Women should take care to see a dentist and resolve any dental problems before becoming pregnant, although almost all dental care is safe during pregnancy.

 Poor oral health can lead to health concerns during pregnancy and the health of your baby.

 Chemicals (external link) at home or work can create problems for couples trying to get pregnant.
 In some cases, exposure to certain chemicals can affect fertility, prenatal health and the health of your baby.
-To learn more, visit Motherisk (external link) and make sure to read the guidelines at your workplace on the hazardous materials with which you may come into contact.
+Make sure to read the guidelines at your workplace on the hazardous materials with which you may come into contact.
 Some of the harmful chemicals to watch out for are: